 You Want to Learn More About Your Body and Fertility

 Many (most) couples have only the most rudimentary understanding of their fertility and all that has to fall into place for conception to occur.
 Perhaps you’ve never taken the time to ask how the method of birth control you use works, and you found yourself wondering whether or not you’ve been “contracepting” or “controlling birth” while you were reading that last section.

 While reading my introduction to NFP (a book called Natural Birth Control Made Simple), I was surprised to discover how clueless I really was.
 You may know more than I did starting out if you have experienced infertility or pregnancy loss and done research.
 Otherwise, I bet you have a lot to learn just like I did.

-You may be thinking that you aren’t the sort of person to get excited about things going on in and “down there” just because they are “neat,” but I guarantee you that you will benefit from more understanding.
+You may be thinking that you aren’t the sort of person to get excited about things going on “down there” just because they are “neat,” but I guarantee you that you will benefit from more understanding.
 Things you may discover include: whether or not you ovulate regularly and at the same time every month, if other ailments you experience are possibly related to your cycle or your birth control method, and how to potentially correct problems you’ve been having.
 Which leads us to the next reason you may want to try NFP:

 You’ve Been Trying Unsuccessfully to Conceive

 A couple who has been just “letting things happen as they may” for a while without conceiving might become anxious that they have a problem, when in reality they may just be missing the woman’s fertile period.

 Couples experiencing infertility can also use charting with NFP to determine if the woman is ovulating regularly and producing the correct hormones for conception and implantation.
 This will help them know if they are looking at a problem on the male or female side (or both).

 Ok, but be honest…